 - Dark Mode – Do you work late at night or early in the morning?
 The bright monitor you’re staring at can cause headaches and eye strain.
 Under Settings > Color, you can select “dark” as the default app mode.
 This will allow most applications to use black and gray hues where white was originally.
 A much-appreciated feature for us morning birds!

 The transition to Windows 10 can be daunting, but the upgrades are absolutely worth the learning curve!
-If you’re interested in learning more and getting some advice from the pros, register for our webinar, “Windows 10: Easy Tips for a Smooth Transition."
+If you’re interested in learning more and getting some advice from the pros, check out our webinar, “Windows 10: Easy Tips for a Smooth Transition."